Dental Implants – Estero, FL

 Your sinus cavity sits just above your back upper molars.
 If your upper jawbone isn’t dense enough, a dental implant could poke through into the sinuses.
 Fortunately, a special type of bone graft can be used to prevent this.
-This advanced dental implant procedure in Bonita Springs is called a sinus lift.
+This advanced dental implant procedure in Estero is called a sinus lift.
 This is where an incision is made in the gums to reach the jawbone, and a small window is made in the bone.
 From there, the membrane that holds the sinuses is gently pushed up and the empty space is filled with grafting material.
 The window is then sealed and the gums are closed.
 Much like a bone graft, this new material will encourage bone tissue growth in the weakened area, giving your jawbone the density it needs to support a dental implant.

 In some cases, the jawbone may not be wide enough to accommodate a dental implant.
 In these cases, ridge expansion is often recommended.
 For this advanced dental implant procedure, the jawbone ridge is carefully divided into inner and outer segments.
 These segments are gently moved apart, and the space between the sections is filled with bone grafting material.
 Again, this grafted material will stimulate the existing structure, promoting new bone tissue growth and providing the density needed for dental implants.